Jake Gyllenhaal biography

 In the final year of the 20th century, Jake landed his first starring role as Homer Hickam, a coal miner's son who was inspired by the first Sputnik launch to take up rocketry against his father's wishes in the film October Sky.
 Featured in nearly every scene, he emerged as a highly watchable

 screen presence, giving a most compelling and sincere performance.
 With the impressive performance under his belt, Jake was launched into the Hollywood limelight.
 Within the next couple of years, he had roles in a number of films including starring roles in The Bubble Boy, Donnie

 Darko, Highway (all 2001), and The Good Girl and Moonlight Mile (both 2002).

-In 2004, he received an Audience Award nomination as Best International Actor at the IFTA Awards for The Day After Tomorrow.
-But it was his performance as a gay cowboy in the controversial film Brokeback Mountain (2005) that earned Gyllenhaal his first Academy Award nomination in the supporting actor category.
+In 2004, Jake received an Audience Award nomination as Best International Actor at the IFTA Awards for The Day After Tomorrow.
+But it was his performance as a gay cowboy in the controversial film Brokeback Mountain (2005) that earned Jake his first Academy Award nomination in the supporting actor category.